-At the starting point of iOS application life cycle if we want perform any actions we need to do those things whenever the life cycle method application: didFinishLaunching is called and this method will be passed through our AppDelegate.Swift file.
+At the starting point of the iOS application life cycle if we won't perform any actions we need to do those things whenever the life cycle method application: didFinishLaunching is called and this method will be passed through our AppDelegate.Swift file.
 Once application: didFinishLaunching method is finished then the window will be loaded with our ViewController and in ViewController the method which will run at first is known as ViewDidLoad() and ViewDidAppear() methods and these are the built-in methods of ViewController.
 After this didBecomeActive method is called and our app is ready.

 This is the complete life cycle or architecture of iOS application how its works.